astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *Type : float*,
    *Default : 0.0*,
    altitude of the guide stars (0 if infinite).
-Consider that all star are at the same heigh.
+Consider that all guide star are at the same heigh.

 [sources_LO]